 Think Small: Easy Changes Can Improve Your Mental Health

-Today focuses on Mental Health Awareness, and to assist people in taking small steps to better mental health the CMHA has developed five easy tips for men.
+Today focuses on Mental Health Awareness, and to assist people in taking small steps to better A Guy’s Guide to Mental Health the CMHA has developed five easy tips for men.

 1. Connect with other people.
 Find people that you can confide in.
 Reach out to your wife or partner, your siblings, and your children.
 Go out with your buddies regularly and talk with them.